emcparland/UntargCode/README.md

 ```source $CONDA_BASE/etc/profile.d/conda.sh```
 ```conda activate untargmetab```

--However, the script was still throwing the same error randomly when I run larger arrays (though not as many as before?)
+-However, the script was still giving the same error randomly when I run larger arrays (though not as many as before?)

 -One step further, seems like this is an issue of running the array and initializing the environment every time.
 For some reason the conda activate initializes the path every time and sometimes the path doesn't exist?
 I don't fully understand this yet but it seems to be an unresolved issue on git.
 A fix proposed by another git user and that seems to be working for me is to edit the activate-r-base.sh script in the environment: